akiran703/MultiInputPatientApproach/README.md

 - glob
 ```

-## Usage

-### For Multi-Input ResNet (`4input_resnet.py`)
-1. Prepare your dataset with patient-based CSV files
-2. Ensure CT images are organized by patient ID
-3. Run the script to train the 4-input ResNet model
-4. The model will automatically handle patient data normalization

-### For Single-Input with Aggregation (`finalpredictionmodel.py`)
-1. Prepare your dataset with patient-based organization
-2. Run the main() function to train and evaluate the model
-3. Results will show both averaging and majority voting performance
-4. Detailed patient-wise analysis will be provided

 ## Key Innovations

 1. **Patient-Centric Architecture**: Both approaches ensure diagnosis is made at the patient level, not image level